 Most children begin to make very loud noises about getting a mobile phone when they start secondary school but, instead of buying a new, expensive model that comes with every distraction going, why not start with a more reasonable sim-only mobile?
 You can give them an old phone and not worry too much when it inevitably gets broken, lost or stolen.
 EE has some great deals that won’t break the bank.
 For more information visit shop.ee.co.uk.

 Affordable mobile phones for students

-iPhone SE, starting from £469, Mobile Phones Direct
+iPhone SE, from £399, Mobile Phones Direct

 Wearable tech for students

 If your child has been using lockdown to stay active, perhaps it’s time to keep encouraging this trend with some wearable tech.
 This VTech Kidizoom Smart Watch features a motion sensor, pedometer and stopwatch so they can keep track of their daily activity.
 But that’s not all, it also has the Time Master app which helps kids tell the time and an augmented reality adventure game that encourages kids to explore.

 VTech Kidizoom DX2 Children's Smart Watch, £37.99, John Lewis